3rd Annual Advances in Complex Project Leadership Seminar “Setting conditions for project success in a complex environment”

-On May 8th, 2019 the University of Ottawa’s Telfer School of Management, Master of Business in Complex Project Leadership (MBCPL) program will be hosting the third of an annual series of one-day seminars dedicated to complex project leadership.
+On May 8th, 2019 the University of Ottawa’s Telfer School of Management, Master of Business in Complex Project Leadership (MBCPL) program hosted the third of an annual series of one-day seminars dedicated to complex project leadership.

 Not only a resource for the Master’s candidates, but also an informative and educational event for government and industry leaders.
 The seminar provides the opportunity to hear from other accomplished leaders as they discuss how they have adapted their decision-making abilities and knowledge of global best practices to help them tackle some of the most dynamic and interesting complex projects in Canada.

 This year’s seminar will be one of the premiere public events in the field of complex project education.
 It will be an ideal place to gain insight into the importance of professionalizing complex project leadership as well as learn how others have delivered large, complex and inherently risky projects in the Infrastructure, Information Management, Health and Defence sectors.
 The seminar provides attendees with the rare opportunity to network with a wide array of knowledgeable peers from across the public and private work spaces.

 The seminar will feature examinations of complex Innovation, R&D, IT, Change Management, Capital Acquisitions and Business Transformation projects.
 The third-year MBCPL participants will host, introduce, moderate and summarize the discussion on each case study.